-Latin Lawyer recorded 47 debt transactions outside Brazil, with a combined value of US$11.7 billion.
+Latin Lawyer recorded 41 debt capital markets deals in Argentina from July to December, with a total combined value of approximately US$2.2 billion.

 When it comes to the effect of covid-19 on the economy, one word comes to mind: devastating.
 While governments are taking action to protect people against the public health crisis, Latin America’s central banks are putting measures in place to brace for the economic impact of the pandemic.

 The covid-19 crisis has led to a dramatic downturn in global mobility.
 LACCA asked member firms of Ius Laboris, the world’s largest HR and employment law firm alliance, to provide guidance on the pandemic’s impact on travel, global mobility and immigration for businesses in Brazil and Argentina.

 Global law firm Dentons has completed its second virtual tie-up in a matter of weeks, combining with Argentine law firm Rattagan Macchiavello Arocena only shortly after it joined forces with Uruguay’s Jiménez de Aréchaga, Viana & Brause.